- 4-5 minutes to read

 As mentioned above, some assets are divided into two groups - public and private.

-The end-users (i.e. customers) can create private images or designs, and access to these files they own.
+The end-users (i.e. customers) can create private images or designs, and access those files they own.
 In other words, one end-user cannot access uploads of another end-user.
 Of course, the staff accounts have access to them to be able to create a print file.

 Folders and collections